 Yes.
 STIs can be passed from one person to another during any sex act that inserts the penis into any part of another person's body (penetration).
 Some sex acts are riskier than others.
 For example, the risk of becoming infected with HIV is 5 times higher with unprotected receptive anal sex than with unprotected receptive vaginal sex.
 When using a latex condom for anal sex, a water- or silicone-based lubricant is essential to help keep the condom from breaking.

 Yes.
 Plastic condoms are expected to provide the same protection as latex condoms, but they have not been studied as thoroughly.
-The United States Food and Drug Administration recommends that condoms made of plastic be used for protection from STIs, including HIV, only if a person cannot use latex condoms.
-Condoms made of animal skin such as lambskin (also called natural skin condoms) are not effective for preventing STIs, including HIV, however.
+Condoms made of animal membrane such as lambskin condoms (also called natural skin condoms) are not effective for preventing STIs, including HIV.

 No. On average, about 2% of condoms break or slip off completely during sex, primarily because they are used incorrectly.
 Used properly, condoms seldom break.
 In some studies with higher breakage rates, often a few users experienced most of the breakage in the entire study.
 Other studies also suggest that, while most people use condoms correctly, there are a few who consistently misuse condoms, which leads to breaks or slips.
-Thus, it is important to teach people the right way to open, put on, and take off condoms (see Correctly Using a Male Condom) and also to avoid practices that increase the risk of breakage (see What Condom Users Should Not Do).
+Thus, it is important to teach people the right way to open, put on, and take off condoms (see Explaining How to Use Male Condoms) and also to avoid practices that increase the risk of breakage (see What Condom Users Should Not Do).

-There is little evidence about the benefits of using 2 or more condoms.
+There is little evidence for the benefits of using 2 or more condoms.
 It is generally not recommended because of concerns that friction between the condoms could increase the chance of breakage.
-In one study, however, users reported less breakage when 2 condoms were used at once, compared with using 1 condom.

 No, not for most men.
 Impotence has many causes.
 Some causes are physical, some are emotional.
 Condoms themselves do not cause impotence.
 A few men may have problems keeping an erection when using condoms, however.
 Other men—especially older men—may have difficulty keeping an erection because condoms can dull the sensation of having sex.
 Using more lubrication may help increase sensation for men using condoms.

 No. While many casual partners rely on condoms for STI protection, married couples all over the world use condoms for pregnancy protection, too.
-In Japan, for example, 42% of married couples use condoms—more than any other family planning method.
+In Japan, for example, about 40% of married couples use condoms—more than any other family planning method.

 No. Allergy to latex is uncommon in the general population, and reports of mild allergic reactions to condoms are very rare.
 Severe allergic reactions to condoms are extremely rare.